Skip to main content

 No. Julie is a legal comprehension tool.
 She gives you a structured first reading of your situation with official sources, but does not provide personalized legal advice or represent you in court.

 Yes.
-Your conversations and documents are securely stored in the European Union, never shared with third parties, and not used to train AI models.
+Your conversations and documents are securely stored in the European Union.
+They are never sold or shared for commercial purposes: they are transmitted only to our technical processors (hosting provider, AI provider) under GDPR contracts, and are not used to train AI models.
 You can delete your data at any time from your personal space.

 Julie queries public French legal databases (Légifrance, service-public.fr, Code du travail numérique) and systematically cites the texts she relies on so you can verify them.